java-crypto/cross_platform_crypto/RsaSignatureString/rsa_signature_file_openssl.md

 -----END PUBLIC KEY-----
 ```

-A last note on EC key pair generation: Especially the private key contains very sensitive data so it need to get **protected**.
+A last note on RSA key pair generation: Especially the private key contains very sensitive data so it need to get **protected**.
 More information can be found in the article [RSA key generation](rsa_key_generation.md).

 ### Second task: sign a file with the private key using OpenSSL